LimJY03/Mockbook/README.md

 To achieve our project goals, we will utilize various data structures such as arrays, linked lists, etc., depending on the specific requirements of each feature.

-In this report, we will delve into the design and implementation details of our Java-based social media platform.
-We will discuss the core functionalities of our mock Facebook project, providing insights into the code snippets and algorithms used to achieve them.

 ## Contributors

 <a href="https://github.com/LimJY03/Mockbook/graphs/contributors">